High Cholesterol Raises Your Risk for Heart Disease and Stroke

 If you have high cholesterol, your doctor may recommend medicine along with these changes.
 You and your doctor will decide whether you need medicine by checking your test results and all your other risk factors.

-If you do need medicine, be aware that not all brand name drugs are covered by your health plan.
+If you do need medicine, be aware that your health plan may not cover all brand name drugs.
 To try to keep your costs lower, ask if a generic version of a prescribed drug is available.
 It's also a good idea to check the drug list for your health plan to see what cholesterol drugs are covered and share that information with your doctor.

 Getting your recommended screenings is an important part of managing your cholesterol.
 You can take advantage of some important health screenings available at no cost when services are provided by a network provider.*